PurdueIndyComputerScienceClub/WebmastersHackathon2022-2023/README.md

 The second place group will receive:

 #### 3rd Place:
-The second place student at each level will receive:
+The third place student at each level will receive:

-The second place group will receive:
+The third place group will receive:

 On top of this, we will have prizes for: